-The success of the pilot program reaffirmed the need for PEO representatives to be out engaging government to promote the role of the self-regulating profession.
-Council determined that the establishment of a local spokesperson's presence is key to PEO's future relations with government.
-The chapter system represented an ideal framework in which to rollout the program locally throughout Ontario.
-In June 2005, following the successful six-month pilot program, Council approved the integration of a permanent 'Government Liaison Program' into PEO operations.
+The success of the pilot program reaffirmed the need for PEO representatives to be out engaging the government to promote the role of the self-regulating profession.
+Council determined that the establishment of a local spokesperson's presence is key to PEO's future relations with the government.
+The chapter system represented an ideal framework in which to roll out the program locally throughout Ontario.

+Following the successful six-month pilot program, Council approved the integration of a permanent 'Government Liaison Program' into PEO operations.